wouterpeere/GHEtool/README.md

 This tool is based on the work of (Peere et al., 2021).

 ## Precalculated data
-This tool comes with precalculated g-functions for all borefields of type nxm (for 0<n,m<21).
+This tool comes with precalculated g-functions for all borefields of type nxm (for 0<n,m<13).
 For these borefield configurations, the g-functions are calculated for different depth-thermal conductivity-spacing combinations.
 The ranges are:

-* Depth: 25 - 200m in increments of 25m (will shortly be extended to 300m)
+* Depth: 25 - 350m in increments of 25m
 * Thermal conductivity of the soil: 1.5 - 3.5 in increments of 0.5W/mk
 * Spacings (equal): 3 - 9m in increments of 1m

+The precalculated dataset will be extended for borefields up to 20x20 boreholes.

 It is possible to calculate your own dataset to your specific project based on the *pygfunction* tool and use this one in the code.